Estimated reading time: 20 minutes

 I expect the final 2019 “cash stash” will occur towards the end of December when I once again transfer any “surplus” funds to our brokerage account.

-You’d think I’d get used to feeling broke, but you have to understand that once funds are invested…they are NEVER liquidated back into the Budget for general use.
+You’d think I’d get used to feeling broke, but you have to understand that once funds are invested, they are never liquidated back into the Budget for general use.

 He’s smart, though…he put in his dibs for a new car purchase in 2020 when he received an inheritance from his Mom, and before I invested every penny other than the cost of the car.
 LOL